Rishiraj1308/CABZI/docs/NO_COST_ARCHITECTURE.md

     1. Read the newly created `ride` document (1 read).
     2. Access the `partners` collection.
     3. Perform a **geo-query** to find the nearest 10-20 online partners who match the `vehicleType`.
 This is a highly efficient, single query.
-    4. The function can add more logic, like filtering for high-rated drivers or "Cabzi Pink" partners.
+    4. The function can add more logic, like filtering for high-rated drivers or "Curocity Pink" partners.

 ### Step 4: The Function Sends a "Private Phone Call" (The Push Notification)
 - The function now has a small, targeted list of the best drivers for the job.